 Introduction

 Language data is the key ingredient in terms of research and development in the area of language technology.
 As the time goes by, an increasing number of researchers are seeing the potential benefits of the use of an electronic corpus as a source of empirical language data for their research.
 The issues surrounding collection, processing and annotation of the quantities of linguistic data make it necessary to involve a number of disciplines like linguistics, computer science, statistics, engineering etc. Corpus linguists, as we all know, often use computational methods when analyzing their data whereas the computational linguists are dependent on computer-readable linguistic data to use in their research and in building practical tools and programmes.
-The data from a large number of Indian languages thus collected will be of high quality with defined standards.
-This has been on demand for a long time in India which will now come true.

 WHAT is NEW?